VidishaHegde/Encrypted-chat-server-and-clients-/README.md

 # Encrypted-Messaging (server-and-clients)

-C program for Asymetric encryption
-A server and many clients.
+C program for Asymetric encryption, one server and many clients.

 for server